-Failure to comply with a Temporary Measure(s) constitutes an independent violation of the Code.
+Failure to comply with a Temporary Measure constitutes an independent violation of the Code.

-B. By the USOPC, NGB, LAO, or HPMO
+B. By the USOPC, NGB, or LAO

-- 1. Nothing in the Code prevents the USOPC, NGB, LAO, or HPMO from enacting appropriate temporary measures before the Center exercises jurisdiction, including without limitation a temporary suspension, under the relevant organization's policies and procedures. - 2.
-The Center will issue a Notice of Exercise of Jurisdiction to the USOPC, NGB, LAO, or HPMO when the Center determines it has jurisdiction over an allegation of Prohibited Conduct. - 3.
-Upon the Center's issuance of a Notice of Exercise of Jurisdiction, any temporary measures previously imposed by the USOPC, NGB, LAO, or HPMO will be automatically and immediately adopted by the Center as its own, and will be applicable throughout all Olympic, Paralympic, Pan American and Para Pan sports in the United States, and will remain in effect unless and until the Center modifies those measures.
+Upon the Center's issuance of a Notice of Exercise of Jurisdiction, any temporary measures previously imposed by the USOPC, NGB, or LAO will be automatically and immediately adopted by the Center as its own, and will be applicable throughout all Olympic, Paralympic, Pan American and Para Pan sports in the United States, and will remain in effect unless and until the Center modifies those measures.